MadhavaReddyMadathala/Anamoly_detection/README.md

-# 🚀 Adaptive Multimodal Anomaly Detection (Photo-Only)
+# 🚀 Adaptive Multimodal Anomaly Detection

 This repository contains a self-supervised, multimodal anomaly detection pipeline **currently supporting image input only**.
 It fuses 📷 visual features and 📍 metadata to flag out-of-distribution images.